feature-hub/feature-hub/docs/guides/custom-logging.md

 To provide a custom logger to Feature Apps and Feature Services, the integrator can provide the Logger Feature Service from the [`@feature-hub/logger`][logger-api] package.
-It must be defined with a function that takes the `consumerUid` of the consuming Feature App or Feature Service, and returns a [`Logger`][core-logger-interface] instance.
-This makes it possible to augment the consumer logs with the `consumerUid`, e.g. using pino's child
+It must be defined with a function that takes the `consumerId` of the consuming Feature App or Feature Service, and returns a [`Logger`][core-logger-interface] instance.
+This makes it possible to augment the consumer logs with the `consumerId`, e.g. using pino's child logger:
-logger:

 ```js
 import {defineLogger} from '@feature-hub/logger';